-Read this article from Texas RioGrande Legal Aid for more information on when a hotel guest could be a tenant with eviction protections: https://www.trla.org/hotelsmotels-vs-residential-tenancies-when-eviction-protections-apply.
+Read Hotels/Motels vs. Residential Tenancies from Texas RioGrande Legal Aid for more information on when a hotel guest might have tenant rights.

 If you think you might legally be a tenant but get locked out of your hotel room without and eviction order, you can ask the Justice of the Peace to determine your status.
-Go to the precinct and file for a Writ of Reentry.
+Go to the precinct and file for a Writ of Re-Entry.
+A Writ of Re-Entry gives you the right to return to live in the room.
 You can use the following forms:

-- Application for - Form that lets you ask the of Re-Entry for a of Re-Entry
+- Application for Writ of Re-Entry - Form that lets you ask the court for a Writ of Re-Entry

-- - Form that the of Re-Entry - and Return signs that lets you return to your home.
+- Writ of Re-Entry - Writ and Return - Form that the court signs that lets you return to your home.

 - Also: Fee Waiver - If you are low income, you may qualify for a fee waiver.
 You can ask the court for a fee waiver using this form.